Seven times. I had to bake this cake seven times to get it right and I’m super proud of how it’s FINALLY turned out 😄

 - As far as the butter and sugars go we’ll be using the standard creaming method which just means that the butter and sugar gets whipped nice and creamy adding lots of air to the cake.
 Using this technique makes the cake super fluffy and light which is definitely the way to go here.

 - I’ve omitted the egg yolks completely here which is a source of fat and to make up for this, I’ve added sour cream.
 Please make sure to use full fat sour cream and coconut milk because the cake needs the fat to build it’s structure.

-- My technique of making the cake so airy is to whip the egg whites separately until stiff peaks before adding to the batter (plz check out step by step pics here).
+- My technique of making the cake so airy is to whip the egg whites separately until soft peaks before adding to the batter.

 Okay enough jibber jabber about that and let’s quickly go through the most popular issues that white cakes can cause: